 Investing in and holding the Shares involve financial risk.
 Investors in the Shares should carefully review all of the information contained in this Prospectus and should pay particular attention to the following risks associated with an investment in the Fund and the Shares which should be considered together with all other information contained in this Prospectus.
 If one or more of the following risks were to materialise, the Fund's business, financial condition, results of operations, prospects and/or the Fund's Share price could be materially and adversely affected and investors could lose all or part of their investment.
 The risks set out below are not exhaustive and do not comprise all of the risks associated with an investment in the Fund and the Shares.
-Additional risks and uncertainties not currently known to the Fund's business, financial condition, results of operations, prospects and/or the Fund's Share price.
+Additional risks and uncertainties not currently known to the Fund or which the Fund currently deems immaterial may also have a material adverse effect on the Fund's business, financial condition, results of operations, prospects and/or the Fund's Share price.
 Prospective investors should note that the risks summarised in the "Summary of the Offer" section of this Prospectus are the risks that the Fund believes are the principal risks the Fund faces.
 However, as the risks that the Fund faces relate to events and depend on circumstances that may or may not occur in the future, prospective investors should consider not only the information on key risks summarised in the "Summary of the Offer" section of this Prospectus but also, among other things, the risks and uncertainties described below.